- Breast or bottle.

 He gave you the child then he handed you the authority to chose best for your child according to who you are and what His Word tells you.

-I'm beginning to learn that the one true path to JOY in Motherhood comes from owning the authority that God has given me as a mother and letting every single thing else fall away.
-Peace comes from seeing the decision, prayerfully considering it, making the choice, then OWNING that choice for the long haul... not from constantly second-guessing, which is what I often do.
+I'm beginning to learn that the one true path to JOY in Motherhood- the path to NOT destroying our own parenting experience- comes from owning the authority that God has given us as a mothers and letting every single thing else fall away.
+Peace comes from seeing the decision, prayerfully considering it, making the choice, then OWNING that choice for the long haul... not from constantly second-guessing, which is what we often do.

 When we walk around, constantly torn in every direction, questioning every little decision without end, we keep ourselves constantly torn.
 Who can have joy when you can never rest knowing you've done your best?